wiqid/AepelzensModules/README.md

 * Reset to zero
 * Reset to random value within ± range/2 (this is also affected by the Symmetry parameter)

-## Erwin
+## rewin

-A 4-channel scale-quantiser with up to 16 user-definable scales.
-All inputs/outputs use the same scale, however you can transpose every channel seperately by ±4 octaves (the 4 small trimpots).
-You can also transpose all outputs by 4 octaves and/or 12 semitonses via CV inputs.
+A 4-channel scale-quantizer with up to 16 user-definable scales.
+All inputs/outputs use the same scale, however you can transpose every channel separately by ±4 octaves (the 4 small trimpots).
+You can also transpose all outputs by 4 octaves and/or 12 semitones via CV inputs.

 Scales can be loaded and saved via the right-click-menu (they are also saved with the patch).
 The menu also allows to change the Quantizer mode.
 (Down used